AlexandreYembo/hydra-order/README.md

 #### Voucher
 1 - To apply voucher:

-1.1 - Voucher only is applied wheither it is valid.
+1.1 - Voucher only is applied whether it is valid.
 To validate this, it will need to check:

 1.1.1 - Has a code.